 - Main article: Ironborn

-The inhabitants of these harsh isles are known as ironmen to the rest of Westeros, but they call themselves the ironborn.
+The inhabitants of these harsh isles are known as ironmen, especially by the rest of Westeros, but they also call themselves the ironborn.
 They are men of the sea, and their naval supremacy was once unmatched.
 They are considered independent, fierce and sometimes cruel.
 They live in a harsh land and they hold no love for the peoples of the mainland and their soft green ways.
 The Faith of the Seven of the Andals and the old gods find small favor with the ironborn, as their allegiance is given to their native Drowned God.
 Many ironborn believe in returning to the Old Way of reaving and paying the iron price.

 The Iron Islands were settled by the First Men many thousands of years ago.
 Legends claim that the First Men discovered what would be called the Seastone Chair upon the shores of Old Wyk.
 For much of their history, each island was its own kingdom and had its own two kings: a rock king (who ruled the land) and a salt king (who commanded at sea), with a High King chosen at kingsmoot by these petty kings.
 This changed 5,000 years prior to Greyjoy's Rebellion, when King Urron Redhand slaughtered the assembled kings and established a hereditary throne.
 His dynasty, House Greyiron, lasted a thousand years, until the Andals swept over the Iron Islands.

-Under the rule of House Hoare, the ironborn managed to bring the Riverlands and much of the western coast of Westeros under the rule of the Iron Islands.
-Their line ended with the death of King Harren the Black and his sons at Harrenhal, the monstrous castle he had built on the shores of the Gods Eye.
-Aegon I Targaryen came to Harrenhal intending to make Harren bend the knee.
-Harren refused to yield and the castle was too strong to storm, so Aegon rode his dragon Balerion over the walls and roasted King Harren and his sons in their tower.
-With Harren's death the river lords, led by House Tully, rose in rebellion and threw the ironborn back to their islands.
-Submitting to Aegon and the Iron Throne, the ironborn elected House Greyjoy of Pyke to rule as Aegon's vassal.
+The Hoare line, the Kings of the Isles and the Rivers, ended with the deaths of Harren and his sons during the Targaryens' War of Conquest.
+Inspired by Aegon Targaryen, Lord Edmyn Tully led the river lords in rebellion against the Hoares at Harrenhal.
+Harren refused to yield to Aegon and the castle was too strong to storm, so Aegon rode his dragon Balerion over the walls and roasted King Harren and his sons in their tower.
+With Harren's death the river lords threw the ironborn back to their islands.
+Aegon separated the Iron Islands and the riverlands into different regions controlled by the Iron Throne.
+The ironborn chose House Greyjoy of Pyke to rule as Aegon's vassal.

-In 289 AL Lord Balon Greyjoy led an uprising of the Iron Islands against the Iron Throne in a bid for independence.
+In 289AC Lord Balon Greyjoy led an uprising of the Iron Islands against the Iron Throne in a bid for independence.
 The Greyjoy Rebellion was crushed by King Robert Baratheon, however.
 Balon's only surviving son, Theon Greyjoy, was taken to the North as a ward of Lord Eddard Stark.

 A Clash of Kings

-When warfare erupts in Westeros after the death of Robert Baratheon, Balon Greyjoy takes advantage of the instability and declares independence for the Iron Islands.
+When warfare erupts in Westeros after the death of King Robert Baratheon, Lord Balon Greyjoy takes advantage of the instability and declares independence for the Iron Islands.
 Rather than ally with King Robb Stark against House Lannister, Balon sends the ironborn to occupy key positions in the North and declares himself King of the Iron Islands and the North.